cdapio/cdap/docs/developer-guide/source/programming.rst

 For a high-level view of the concepts of the Continuuity Reactor Java APIs, please see the `Introduction to Continuuity Reactor <intro.html>`_.

-..
-The implementation of an example is described to illustrate these concepts
-.. and show how to build an entire application.

 For more information beyond this document, see both the `Javadocs <javadocs>`_  and the code in the `examples <examples>`_ directory, both of which are on the Continuuity.com `Developers website <developers>`_ as well as in your Reactor installation directory.

 Conventions
 -----------

-In this document, *Application* or *App* refers to a user Application that has been deployed into the Continuuity Reactor.
+In this document, *Application* refers to a user Application that has been deployed into the Continuuity Reactor.

 Text that are variables that you are to replace is indicated by a series of angle brackets (``< >``).
 For example::